occlum/occlum/README.md

 Explicit dependencies are listed below:

+   1. [enable_rdfsbase kernel module](https://github.com/occlum/enable_rdfsbase), which enables rdfsbase instruction and its friends.
+See [README.md](https://github.com/occlum/enable_rdfsbase/blob/master/README.md) for how to compile and install.
-   1. [Occlum's fork of Intel SGX SDK](https://github.com/occlum/linux-sgx/tree/for_occlum).
-See [README.md](https://github.com/occlum/linux-sgx/blob/for_occlum/README.md) for how to compile and install.
+   1. [Occlum's fork of Intel SGX SDK](https://github.com/occlum/linux-sgx/tree/sgx_2.4_for_occlum).
+See [README.md](https://github.com/occlum/linux-sgx/blob/sgx_2.4_for_occlum/README.md) for how to compile and install.
    1. [Occlum's fork of LLVM toolchain](https://github.com/occlum/llvm/tree/for_occlum).
 See [README.occlum.md](https://github.com/occlum/llvm/blob/for_occlum/README.occlum.md) for how to compile and install.
    1. [Occlum's fork of musl libc](https://github.com/occlum/musl/tree/for_occlum).
 See [INSTALL](https://github.com/occlum/musl/blob/for_occlum/INSTALL) for how to compile and install.
-   1. [enable_rdfsbase kernel module](https://github.com/occlum/enable_rdfsbase), which enables rdfsbase instruction and its friends.
-See [README.md](https://github.com/occlum/enable_rdfsbase/blob/master/README.md) for how to compile and install.
    1. [Rust programming language](https://www.rust-lang.org/).
-We have tested with Rust nightly-2018-10-01.
+We have tested with Rust nightly-2019-01-28.
 Other versions of Rust may or may not work.

 Implicit dependencies are managed by Git with [.gitmodules](https://github.com/occlum/libos/blob/master/.gitmodules) and compiled with Makefile.
 The most important implicit dependency is [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk).
 After downloading Occlum LibOS project, run the following command to set up the implicit dependecies: